 - maximum temperature limits

 - how to protect your column from oxygen

 - how to reach higher temperatures without sacrificing selectivity

 - which consumables are needed for high temperature applications.

-By attending this presentation you will learn:
+By viewing this presentation you will learn:

 - what the maximum operating temperature means